 The supply chain issues that plague other industries also impact Florida homeowners insurance rates.
 Take the cost of lumber for an example.
 Limited supplies coupled with high demand forced lumber prices to skyrocket in 2021.
 In turn, those prices drove up homes’ replacement cost estimates.
 And if your home costs more to replace, then your home insurance is going to cost more too.

-This year total reconstruction costs in Florida are up between 11.22 and 12.36 percent as of April, according to insurance software company Value360.
+Between January 2021 and January 2022, residential reconstruction costs in Florida went up 12.4% as of April, according to insurance software company Value360.
 While that’s not the highest in the country, it does add to increasing Florida homeowners insurance rates.

-The current 1.3 percent assessment, ordered on March 11, 2022, is specifically linked to St. Johns Insurance Company entering into receivership, according to a statement put out by FIGA.
-This is on top of a prior .70 percent fee assessed on October 11, 2021.
+The current 1.3% assessment, ordered on March 11, 2022, is specifically linked to St. Johns Insurance Company entering into receivership, according to a statement put out by FIGA .
+This is on top of a prior 0.70% fee assessed on October 11, 2021.

-As we mentioned, the Florida state government is looking to reform home insurance.
+As we mentioned, the Florida state government is looking to make home insurance more affordable.
 In the meantime, there are ways for you to reduce your homeowners insurance premiums.
 For instance, you might want to: